microsoft/fhir-starter/quickstarts/README.md

 _Note: Deployment of Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader with the ARM template typically takes around 20 minutes._

-When finished, you should see the components listed below.
+When finished, you should see these components in your resource group.

 Name          | Type                 |  Purpose